-Monday, May 26, 10 a.m.
+Monday, May 25, 10 a.m., Mentor Cemetery

 Just Kids Stuff Garage Sale

-Thursday, May 29, 9 a.m. – 12 p.m., Garfield Pavilion
+Thursday, May 28, 9 a.m. – 12 p.m., Garfield Park Pavilion

 Please keep the following rules in mind when planning your sale: You may not sell out of your car, or hang items on clotheslines from the trees or pavilion.
 An adult must be present at each table.
 Residents should be prepared to show a currently utility bill and driver’s license to receive the resident rate.
 Set up for the event begins at 7 a.m., no earlier.